zimolzak/psci-resource-proposal/README.md

 primary care.
 It will broadly follow advice previously given in the *Measure Dx Resource*[^measure] (which advises hospital systems about measuring and preventing diagnostic errors).
-Like *Measure Dx*, *Safer Dx EnGAGE* will proceed according to the following outline.
+Like *Measure Dx*, *Safer Dx EnGAGE* will proceed according to the following structure.

 * * *